Kingdom of Burundi: Demographics, social classes, and ethnic groups

 The Ganwa and Banyamabanga led the native administration which included the local authorities (Batware), delegates (Vyariho), and arbiters (Bashingantahe); these could be Tutsis or Hutus.
+The Bashingantahe were important in maintaining peace around Burundi; the posts were granted to "outstanding citizens" who guarded traditions, controlled for good behavior, and resolved interpersonal disputes.
 The commoners were called Banyagihugu, including all who held no official positions, worked for their basic subsistence, and were required to provide tribute and serve as soldiers in war.
 The Banyagihugu were further divided into agriculturalists (birimizi), pastoralists (borozi), and artisans (banyamyuga).
 The majority of the birimizi were Hutus, while most Tutsis lived as borozi, though Hutu agriculturalists also often possessed cattle and Tutsi pastoralists grew crops.
 Generally, there was little hard distinction between Hutus and Tutsis during much of the kingdom's history.
 In fact, the Hima subgroup of the Tutsi was regarded as less prestigious than both the Ruguru-Tutsis and the Hutus; while the Ganwa intermarried with Rugurus and Hutus, they would not take Hima spouses.
+Marriages between Tutsi and Hutu were quite common.
 The bottom of the social hierarchy was formed by the Twa who lived as either hunter-gatherers or as potters.
 Even the Twa could advance socially, however, and be adopted into the clans belonging to other ethnic groups.
+Compared with Rwanda to the north, Burundians enjoyed a greater degree of personal freedom.

+Despite the intermixing between Hutus and Tutsis, and the diverse chances for political and social advancement, there existed substantial inequality.
+The political and social system of the kingdom was likened to feudalism by researcher Nigel Watt who pointed out that many Hutu peasants, especially in certain provinces, faced substantial repression.
+Rural rebellions were not uncommon.
+Burundi's royal army was also mainly recruited from Ganwa and Tutsis.
+On average, high-ranking positions were given to Hutus "by favour", whereas many Tutsis were granted posts "by right".